UNECE HLG-MOS Open-Source Software Charter for Official Statistics

 Implications

 This means that it is recommended and accepted to start development projects in the public domain.
-We clearly show development status, which may vary from pre-alpha to stable and proven by showing a public roadmap, public source code repository, a public backlog of features, issues, bugs etc.
+We clearly show the development status, which may vary from pre-alpha to stable and proven by showing a public roadmap, public source code repository, a public backlog of features, issues, bugs etc.

 3. Improve and give back